Greenway Plantation: Physical description

 The plantation comprises approximately 1100 acre and consists of several outbuildings in addition to the main house.
 The frame structures have beaded clapboard siding and wood-covered gable rooflines.
 The main structure is symmetrical in its front, southern facade and possesses the end chimneys so characteristic of southern Colonial structures.
 It has a unique T-shaped plan and the brick foundation walls are constructed mainly of Flemish bond, with the exception of a few areas where an English brick bond is possible evidence of additions.

 History

-Greenway was built circa 1776 by Judge John Tyler Sr., the father of president John Tyler.
+Greenway was built circa 1776 by Judge John Tyler Sr., the father of President John Tyler.
 Future President Tyler was born here in 1790.
 When Judge Tyler died in 1813, John Tyler at the age of 23 inherited Greenway.
 He lived there until age 39 in 1829, when he sold the plantation and moved to nearby Sherwood Forest Plantation.
 Although its architecture has significance, the historical colonial and federal figures associated with the plantation are the most notable facts about it.

+The plantation was home to as many as 16 enslaved individuals.